T-Daw/FreeCodeCamp/README.md

 Run `git status` to see which files have been created or changed Untracked files are files that are newly created which git doesn't recognize

-Run `git add` to tell git that you want this file to be ready to commit
+Run `git add <filepath>` to tell git that you want this file to be ready to commit

 Run `git status` again to see that git now has the file ready